-A famous legend from Turkish lore tells of a handsome prince named Farhad who was stricken with love for the fair maid, Shirin.
-One day he heard that she had been killed, and in his grief, mounted his favorite horse and galloped over a cliff to his death.
-It is said that from each droplet of his blood, a scarlet tulip sprang up, making the flower an historic symbol of perfect love.
+A famous legend from Turkish lore tells of a handsome prince named Farhad, stricken with love for the fair maid, Shirin.
+One day he heard that she had been killed and, in his grief, mounted his favorite horse and galloped over a cliff to his death.
+It is said that a scarlet tulip sprang up from each droplet of his blood, making the flower a historical symbol of perfect love.

 During the glory of the Ottoman Empire, the Sultans celebrated the tulip, and the flowers became part of the trappings of wealth and power.
-One famous story tells of a Sultan who spent too much on a tulip festival which ultimately led to him “losing his head.”
-So well before the Dutch began their love affair with tulips, they were widely celebrated in their native lands.
+One famous story tells of a Sultan who spent too much on a tulip festival, which ultimately led to him "losing his head."
+Yet, so well before the Dutch began their love affair with tulips, they were widely celebrated in their native lands.
 Today, the tulip is still the national flower of Turkey.

 The Tulip goes to Europe

-During the 1500’s, Europeans became plant explorers, and began recording their findings.
-Beautiful botanical drawings of tulips began appearing in Europe, so beautiful, in fact, that they gained wide notice.
-One botanical rendering in particular, called Tulipa bononiensis, became very famous.
-Others showed the “flamed” tulips that were very exotic to the Europeans, and interest in these “new flowers” continued to grow.
-These were the multicolored blooms that today are called “Rembrandt” tulips, even though the famous Dutch painter never painted flowers.
+During the 1500s, Europeans became plant explorers and began recording their findings.
+Beautiful botanical drawings of tulips began appearing in Europe, so beautiful that they gained wide notice.
+One botanical rendering, in particular, called Tulipa bononiensis, became very famous.
+Others showed the "flamed" tulips that were very exotic to the Europeans, and interest in these "new flowers" continued to grow.
+These were the multicolored blooms that today are called "Rembrandt" tulips, even though the famous Dutch painter never painted flowers.
 Other great Dutch painters did.

-The main flow of the tulip story in Holland actually begins with a botanist named Carolus Clusius, working at the University of Leiden.
+The main flow of the tulip story in Holland begins with a botanist named Carolus Clusius, working at the University of Leiden.
 He had worked in Prague and Vienna, mostly with medicinal herbs.
-But in 1593, he was appointed “Hortulanus”, the contemporary title for head botanist, at the University of Leiden’s now famous “Hortus”, the first botanical garden in Western Europe.
-However, his “tulip connection” actually began during his earlier projects in Vienna.
-There, Clusius had met a man called De Busbecq who was the ambassador to the court of the Sultan Suleiman in Constantinople, the seat of the Ottoman Empire.
+But in 1593, he was appointed "Hortulanus," the contemporary title for the head botanist, at the University of Leiden's now-famous "Hortus," the first botanical garden in Western Europe.
+However, his "tulip connection" actually began during his earlier projects in Vienna.
+There, Clusius had met a man called De Busbecq, who was the ambassador to the court of the Sultan Suleiman in Constantinople, the seat of the Ottoman Empire.
 DeBusbecq gave Clusius some tulip bulbs from Central Asia, and he brought those bulbs with him to Holland.
-The rest, literally, is history.
+The rest is history.

 Tulipomania: The famous rise and fall of the "great tulip craze."

-During the 1630s, the frenzy continued as notarized bills of sale were being issued for bulbs, fraud and speculation were rampant, and what always happens with financial “bubbles” happened.
+During the 1630s, the frenzy continued as notarized bills of sale were being issued for bulbs, fraud and speculation were rampant, and what always happens with financial "bubbles" happened.
 The crash came in 1637.
 Many rich traders became paupers overnight, and the prices finally settled at a much more practical level.
-Of course, all this did not reduce the real demand, the love of the sheer beauty of the flowers.
-So ever since those days, the enterprising Dutch have built one of the best organized production and export businesses in the world.
-Today, over nine billion flower bulbs are produced each year in Holland, and about 7 billion of them are exported, for an export value of three quarters of a billion dollars.
-According to the Netherlands Flower Bulb Information Center, the USA is the biggest importer of Dutch bulbs, and in a recent year, $130,000,000 worth of Dutch bulbs (at wholesale) were imported.
+But, of course, all this did not reduce the real demand, the love of the sheer beauty of the flowers.
+So ever since those days, the enterprising Dutch have built one of the best-organized production and export businesses in the world.
+Today, over nine billion flower bulbs are produced each year in Holland, and about 7 billion of them are exported for an export value of three-quarters of a billion dollars.
+According to the Netherlands Flower Bulb Information Center, the USA is the biggest importer of Dutch bulbs, and in recent years, $130,000,000 worth of Dutch bulbs (at wholesale) were imported.